-I studied cognitive science, philosophy and physics at the University of Warsaw within an interdepartmental individual course of studies (MISH).
-I’m currently finishing my master’s degree in cognitive science.
+I studied cognitive science, philosophy and physics at the University of Warsaw within an interdepartmental individual course of studies.
 I’m a fellow of Collegium Invisibile and a recipient of the Minister of Science and Higher Education scholarship for exceptional students in 2016.

 Apart from academia, I also work as a machine learning engineer at Sigmoidal, focusing on natural language processing.

 Our paper, Developmentally motivated emergence of compositional communication via template transfer, was accepted to NeurIPS 2019 workshop Emergent Communication: Towards Natural Language.